scienmanas/Portfolio/README.md

 ```
 .
+├── RAG
+│   └── Pipieline to upload data to pinecone (Details in its folder README)
 ├── AWS Lambda Function
 │   │── ScienGPT
+│   │   └── Files for aws lambda function
+│   │──	GithubContribution
 │   │   └── Files for aws lambda function
 │   └── Emailer
 │     	└── Files for aws lambda function